Amoxicillin Brain Fog: What Research Shows

 Amoxicillin Side Effects and Mental Symptoms

-Most amoxicillin side effects affect the stomach or digestion.
+Most amoxicillin side effects affect the gastrointestinal tract.
 Nausea, diarrhea, or low appetite are common.
 Mental symptoms are less common and usually indirect.
-Feeling sick or dehydrated can make thinking harder.
+Feeling ill or dehydrated can make thinking more difficult.

 Some people report feeling spacey or off while taking antibiotics.
 These experiences differ from person to person.
 In many cases, symptoms improve as treatment ends and health stabilizes.